The Latest: NFC East will produce sub-.500 champ next week

 Tom Brady has returned LeBron James’ shout-out on Twitter.

-James congratulated the Tampa Bay Buccaneers quarterback after Brady’s 33-yard touchdown toss to Rob Gronkowski on Saturday, writing “Helluva pitch and catch right there! @TomBrady to @RobGronkowski!
+James congratulated the Tampa Bay Buccaneers quarterback after Brady’s 33-yard touchdown toss to Rob Gronkowski on Saturday, writing ”Helluva pitch and catch right there! (at)TomBrady to (at)RobGronkowski!
 SHEESH!!”

 A day later, Brady responded with a 2010 AP Photo of James about to dunkthe ball in a game at Milwaukee with teammate Dwyane Wade reacting.